-- a.
-Site-specific characteristics of the receiving environment; - b.
-Proposed site-specific water quality objectives, effluent levels, limits and proposed thresholds for water quality that the developer is committed to meeting in order to protect the downstream environment; - c.
+- a. site-specific characteristics of the receiving environment; - b. proposed site-specific water quality objectives for all stressors of potential concern, effluent quality levels, limits and proposed thresholds for water quality that the developer is committed to meeting in order to protect the downstream environment; - c.
 Fortune's proposed draft framework for aquatic effects monitoring and environmental effects monitoring programs, considering historical arsenic levels. - 10.
 Describe Fortune's evaluation of water treatment alternatives.
-For the proposed water management and treatment facilities, provide an analysis of the adequacy of: - a.
-The effluent treatment facility, specifically to meet site specific water quality objectives for: - i.
-Metal Mining Effluent Regulation metals; - ii.
-Other metals such as selenium, iron, cobalt, bismuth - b.
-All water collection systems, including that surrounding the mine rock and tailings management areas; - c.
-The sewage treatment system; and - d.
-Any water storage facilities.
+For the proposed water management and treatment facilities, provide an analysis of the adequacy of: - a. the effluent treatment facility, specifically to meet site specific water quality objectives for: - i.
+Metal Mining Effluent Regulation metals; and - ii. other applicable parameters such as selenium, iron, cobalt, bismuth, total suspended solids, ammonia, cyanide and radium-226. - b. all water collection systems, including that surrounding the mine rock and tailings management areas; - c. the sewage treatment system; and - d. any water storage facilities.

-This discussion should emphasize the ability of these facilities and the system as a whole to handle expected increased mine water outflows and retention capacity timelines and contingency plans for greater than expected outflows, the ability to handle greater than predicted concentrations of contaminants in pre-discharge waters or other treatment upsets, and impacts of any identified failure mode.
-Include discussion of seasonal effects on the effectiveness of the effluent treatment facility
+This discussion should emphasize the ability of these facilities and the system as a whole to handle expected increased mine water inflows and retention capacity timelines and contingency plans for greater than expected outflows, the ability to handle greater than predicted concentrations of contaminants in pre-discharge waters or other treatment upsets, and impacts of any identified failure mode.
+Include discussion of seasonal effects on the effectiveness of the effluent treatment facility.

 11. Describe the likelihood and consequences of accidents, malfunctions, or impacts of the environment on the development influencing water quantity and quality and the ability of the water management system to function.
-This discussion should include the required circumstances for a failure to occur, and what monitoring, evaluation and adaptive management systems will be in place to identify, proactively avoid and deal with, at minimum, the following scenarios:
+This discussion should include the required circumstances for a failure to occur, and what monitoring, evaluation and adaptive management systems will be in place to identify, proactively avoid and address them.
+The following scenarios, at a minimum should be considered:

-- a.
-Extreme short-term precipitation events, snowpack buildup or other factors leading to flooding events: - b.
-Geologic instability or seismic activity causing landslides at or near the NICO mine, impacts on the mine workings, or compromising of the mine rock management area; - c.
-Failure of existing water retention structures; - d.
-Freezing effects on water transportation systems; - e.
-How mine water will be managed if the water treatment system malfunctions, with a focus on retention capacity timelines for water storage facilities and contingency water treatment plans. - f.
-Potential impacts to water from accidents in transport of processing chemicals and other dangerous goods - g.
-Potential impacts to water from tailings spills or leaks - 12.
+- a. extreme short-term precipitation events, snowpack buildup or other factors leading to flooding events; - b. geologic instability or seismic activity causing slope failures at or near the NICO mine, impacts on the mine workings, or compromising of the mine rock management area; - c. failure of existing dams/containment structures; - d. freezing effects on water transportation systems; - e. how mine water will be managed if the water treatment system malfunctions, with a focus on retention capacity timelines for water storage facilities and contingency water treatment plans; - f. potential impacts to water from accidents in transport of processing chemicals and other dangerous goods; and - g. potential impacts to water from tailings spills or leaks. - 12.
 Describe the effect of water recycling on water quality for different water recycling scenarios. - 13.
-Describe water quality monitoring and management during operations and over the long-term (closure and post-closure) including: - a.
-Conceptual contingency plans in case metals leaching or acid rock drainage occurs - b.
-Contingency plans for unacceptable effluent quality; - c.
-Spill contingency plans on site and along transportation routes; - d.
-Conceptual plans for surface water and ground water monitoring; - e.
-Whether and how Fortune will incorporate Tlicho residents in environmental monitoring, and how it will report monitoring results to potentially-affected communities; and - f.
-How long will post-closure monitoring be required, what aspects of the mine and the receiving environment will be monitored, and how monitoring into the extremely long-term will be ensured if required.
+Describe water quality monitoring and management during operations including: - a. contingency plans in case metals leaching or acid rock drainage occurs; - b. contingency plans for unacceptable effluent quality; - c. spill contingency plans on site and along transportation routes; - d. conceptual plans for surface water and ground water monitoring; and - e. whether and how Fortune will incorporate Wek'eezhii Settlement Area residents in environmental monitoring, and how it will report monitoring results to potentially-affected communities.

-Appendix D: Closure and Reclamation
+Appendix D: Closure and reclamation